District Criminal – Traffic

 Note: Bonds may be posted anytime (24 x 7 x 365) with the exception of property bonds, which may only be posted Monday through Friday from 7:30 a.m. to 4 p.m.

-In addition to the above, this division handles filings for emergency Mental Inquest petitions on weekdays from 4 p.m. to 8:30 a.m., and 24 hours a day on holidays and weekends.
+In addition to the above, this division handles filings for emergency Mental Health petitions on weekdays from 4 p.m. to 8:30 a.m., and 24 hours a day on holidays and weekends.

-*Reduced services (MIWs and posting of bonds) are offered during the third shift Monday through Saturday, with reduced services on all shifts on Sunday.
+*Reduced services (202As and posting of bonds) are offered during the third shift Monday through Saturday, with reduced services on all shifts on Sunday.

 Forms of Payment

-ATMs are located on most OCCC premises.
+ATMs are located at the courthouse.
 These are owned by a private company, and the OCCC has no participation in their use or operation.
 Any convenience fees that are charged go directly to the ATM owner/provider.

 Payments must be made at least three (3) business days prior to your court date.